khanyezi/Business-plan/Khanyezi.md

 There may be a high start-up cost due to the model, app, website and technology development involved in this project.

-Additionally, we may need to do some test runs first for a couple of years to see how well our model does it’s predictions.
+Additionally, we may need to do some test runs first for a couple of years to see how well our model predicts.

 ## Threats and opportunities
 We may face the threat of investors not fully understanding and trusting our process and models.
 The government may also not trust our model and ban us from offering our services.
 More research and testing needs to be done here.
-Additionally we face the threat of not being able to optbai the needed data to produce a trusted model.
+Additionally we face the threat of not being able to abtain the needed data to produce a trusted model.

-However, due to the current studnet laon structures and need for student loans in South Africa, we see a lot of opportunity.
-We will be able to open more study opportunities for students and allow for investors to diversify their portfolio.
+However, due to the current student laon structures and need for student loans in South Africa, we see a lot of opportunity.
+Our mission aligns well with the government objective of increasing throughput through universities.
+We will be able to open more study opportunities for students and allow for investors to diversify their portfolios.

 ## Product features and benefits
 #### Most important feature: